sas229/geopyv/docs/source/support.rst

     - Get some inspiration here: :ref:`examples`

-2. Is the source code available?
+3. Is the source code available?

     - Yes, all of it, via `GitHub <https://github.com/sas229/geopyv>`_.

-3. Can I use it in my closed source commerical package?
+4. Can I use it in my closed source commerical package?

     - Not if you sell the software without releasing the source code.
-See the following link: :ref:`license`
+See here: :ref:`license`

-3. Does it work on Linux?
+5. Does it work on Linux?

     - Yes, via the `manylinux <https://github.com/pypa/manylinux>`_ package.

-4. Does it work on Windows?
+6. Does it work on Windows?

     - Not yet, but it ought to soon.
 Watch this space.

-5. Does it work on Mac OS?
+7. Does it work on Mac OS?

     - Not yet, but it ought to soon.
 Watch this space.